dataforgoodfr/13_brigade_coupes_rases/data_pipeline/bootstrap/README.md

 This will populate the database with a sample of 1000 historical clear-cut detections from 2018 to 2025.
 The `--sample` parameter is optional.
+If you want to seed the database with all the clear-cuts, you need a machine with 32GB of RAM.